CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: Data

+The primary sample ensures reliable \Pab-detections, and the secondary sample ensures reliable redshifts from other (brighter) emission lines, while remaining as inclusive as possible to non-spurious \Pab\ emission.
+The combined sample is constructed to include all non-spurious \Pab-detections, even when the \Pab\ SNR is only marginal.
+For clarity in all of the following figures, objects in our primary sample will be plotted with larger symbol sizes than those in our secondary sample.

-Our sample includes a total of 29 \Pab-emitting galaxies and comprises approximately $19\%$ of all CLEAR galaxies in this redshift range.
-The redshift range of objects in our sample is $0.11 < z < 0.28$ with a median redshift $z = 0.23$.
-The median \Pab\ SNR of the sample is 3.9 with the median SNR of the >3$\sigma$ detections of 5.1.
+Our total (primary+secondary) sample includes 29 \Pab-emitting galaxies: 20 from the primary sample and 9 from the secondary sample.
+This total sample comprises approximately $19\%$ of all CLEAR galaxies in this redshift range.
+The median \Pab\ SNR of the total sample is 3.9 with the median SNR of the >3$\sigma$ primary sample detections of 5.1.
+The grism redshifts and \Pab\ line fluxes for the objects in our sample are taken from the CLEAR release v2.1.0 \citep{simo20}.
+We note that 17 of the objects in our sample have matching spectroscopic redshifts from ground-based programs (as compiled in the 3D-HST catalog), and another 6 have a redshift from well-detected \Ha\ in the G102 grism.

 Figure \ref{fig:colormag} shows the color-mass relation for the galaxies in our \Pab-detected sample (in red) with respect to all CLEAR galaxies in the redshift range $z < 0.287$ (in gray).
 The F435W and F775W magnitudes and stellar masses are taken from the CANDELS/SHARDS multiwavelength catalog \citep{barr19}.
 Our galaxy sample is broadly representative of the larger galaxy population in CLEAR, with some preference for blue galaxies with $\log(M_*/M_\odot) \gtrsim 8$.